Sunday, August 31, 2008

 El fin

 The grit here brought a patient in last week who was unaware of a bullet in his leg.
 The story he told put 9 millimeters in his chest but a machete through his groin.
-Crouching down, however, to look at the bullet mark in his leg, I astutely declared “Sir, I think you have a bullet in your leg.”
-That it was even plausible to mistake a machete slash for a gunshot gives me the eebie jeebies.
+Crouching down, however, to look at the bullet mark in his leg, I astutely declared “Sir, I think you have a bullet in your

 Racism also rears its ugly head on the coast.
 I have not yet talked about it because I don’t quite know what to say other than it is here and it is awful.
 One of the nurses of Chinese descent is called China.
 I asked someone once what her name was but they didn’t know.
-Two months ago a big black guy came in with his face split open from his forehead down through his nose from a motorcycle accident.
-He was in discomfort as he came to and understandably uncooperative.
-“Stop moving,” barked the surgeon, who was trying to suture shut the wound, but the patient continued wrestling about.
-“Negro, NO!”
-Thwap – and he hit the dude hard on the side of the head with a pair of pliers.
+Two months ago a big black guy came in with his face split open from his forehead

 Sunday, August 3, 2008